Skip to content

 The festival originated on October 12, 1810, in celebration of the marriage of the crown prince of Bavaria, who later became King Louis I, to Princess Therese von Sachsen-Hildburghausen.
 The start date has been moved to the end of September to take advantage of the milder weather.
 The original festival is held in Munich on the Theresienwiese, or “Wiesn,”.
 Other cities are now joining in the celebrations with their own bierfests.

 Bierbörse or Beer exchanges are also very popular.
 A beer exchange is an event dedicated to the art of brewing from around the world and is not comparable to other city festivals.
 The fair consists of two-thirds beer outlets and one-third food outlets.
-The event is characterized by peaceful and cosy beer enjoyment, with visitors able to choose from several hundred local and exotic beers.
-The beer specialties are not only available fresh from the tap, but can also be bought as bottled beers and taken home with you.
+The event is characterised by peaceful and cosy beer enjoyment, with visitors able to choose from several hundred local and exotic beers.
+The beer specialities are not only available fresh from the tap, but can also be bought as bottled beers and taken home with you.
 See the Bierbörse page for event dates

 Frühlingsfest